Reenlistment Code (RE-CODE) Chart

 - Eligible for reenlistment.

-- Eligible for reenlistment, but not reenlisted due to Perform to Serve (PTS) regulations.
+- Eligible for reenlistment, but not reenlisted due to Career Waypoints (C-WAY) regulations.

 - Ineligible for reenlistment due to one of the following: the member transferred to the Fleet Reserve; member retired (not to include Temporary Disability Retired List (TDRL)); or member received an officer commission or advanced to warrant officer.